 Published in association with the William P. Clements Center for Southwest Studies at Southern Methodist University in Dallas, Texas

 About the Author

 Susan Lee Johnson is the Harry Reid Endowed Chair for the History of the Intermountain West at the University of Nevada Las Vegas.

 For more information about Susan Lee Johnson, visit the Author Page.

-"A remarkably thoughtful, subtle, genre-bending study that weaves history and historiography, politics and memoir, into an eloquent whole."--Emma Donoghue, author of Room and The Pull of the Stars
+"A remarkably thoughtful, subtle, genre-bending study that weaves history and historiography, politics, and memoir, into an eloquent whole."--Emma Donoghue, author of Room and The Pull of the Stars